Florida Dog Bite Attorneys Fighting for Injury Victims

 No, the location is not generally significant under Florida law.
 Whether the bite occurred on public or private property, you may have a right to compensation, provided you did not provoke the dog.

 As of March 2023, Florida law mandates a two-year statute of limitations for personal injury cases, including dog bites, starting from the date of the incident.
+However, waiting reduces the strength of your case.
+Evidence can disappear, witnesses become harder to locate, and medical records become more difficult to connect to the incident.
+Contacting an attorney as soon as possible after the bite is in your best interest.

 Florida law considers provocation as a potential defense for dog owners.
 If it is proven that you significantly provoked the dog, it might impact your ability to recover damages.